- Arts and Design»

 Wet felting with a Tumble Dryer!

-The techniques for wet felting or felt making which are used in this tutorial can be utilized to make a variety of things.
+The techniques used in this tutorial can be utilized to make a variety of things.
 This includes hats and felt vessels.
 This wet felting tutorial has been made to follow on from my previous step by step tutorial photo tutorial which can be found at:-

 Try experimenting with different balloon shapes for your Pod or Vessels.
-Felting with a tumble dryer takes away a lot of the hard work, since no rubbing is required, just a gentle smoothing out of the wool fibers as they are placed on the balloon.
+Felting in a tumble dryer is easy.
+No rubbing is required, just a gentle smoothing out of the wool fibres as they are placed onto the balloon.

-The tumble dryer gives the felt a firmer texture and is best suited to this type of project. .
-If you prefer your felt to feel soft, try reducing the amount of time the wool spends in the dryer!
-This will mean checking the felting process in the tumble dryer more often, than the ten minutes I have suggested for this project.
+The tumble dryer gives the finished product a much firmer texture and is well suited to a project such as this one.
+If you prefer your Felt to feel a little softer, try reducing the amount of time which the wool spends in the dryer!
+This will mean checking often, how the felting process is doing in the tumble dryer in the tumble dryer.

 Things you will need!